Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods: Conjugate tubular neighborhoods

 In ref. \cite{bramburger2021deep}, which was influential for the present one, Bramburger et al. showed that deep neural networks can be utilized for discovering conjugacies between discrete-time dynamical systems, i.e. mappings.
 Although in principle the approach presented in \cite{bramburger2021deep} can be extended to continuous-time systems by means of Poincar\'e sections, in practice finding suitable Poincar\'e sections become very challenging in high-dimensional systems because the transversality between the dynamics and a Poincar\'e section hyperplane is not guaranteed beyond a close neighborhood of a periodic orbit.
-For this reason, in this work I formulate a conjugacy-based predictive modeling tool directly for the continuous-time system. \figref{architecture}{} shows the model architecture where an initial state $u(t)$ is first symmetry reduced and then \emph{encoded} into a low-dimensional latent state $\et$.
-The latent state is evolved linearly to $\et'(t + \ta)$, and \emph{decoded} back to a symmetry-reduced state $\xi'(t + \ta)$ which is finally transformed back to $u'(t + \ta)$ by the inverse symmetry reduction and state alignment.
-Here, $'$ signifies that the quantity is a \emph{prediction}.
+For this reason, in this work I formulate a conjugacy-based predictive modeling tool directly for the continuous-time system.